ThisIsAimLegend/Insta_Bot/README.md

-This program is a demonstration for a instagram like-and-follow bot.
+This program is a demonstration for an instagram like-and-follow bot.
 It relies mainly on Selenium.